- Save With Our Treatments

-Deer Management around London, Sussex, Kent, Berkshire, Hampshire and Surrey
+Deer Control & Management around London, Sussex, Kent, Berkshire, Hampshire and Surrey

 Deer have no natural predators in the UK and so the responsibility for the control of their numbers lies with the land-holder.
 Damage likely to be caused by these primary browsers is the nibbling away of new buds shoot and flowers, inhibiting the growth of sapling trees and surrounding plant life alongside serous crop damage.